code-serg/ecommerce-01/README.md

   </p>
 </div>

-# codeSerg MERN
+# MERN Commerce

-codeSerg MERN is a web commerce platform built with the MERN stack. <br>
+MERN Commerce is a web commerce platform built with the MERN stack. <br>
 It offers a modern shopping experience, integrating features like product search, a carousel showcasing top-rated products, user reviews, and an admin panel for user and product management.

 <p align="center">